10 April 2026

 Entry/Exit System (EES)

-From 12 October 2025, the Entry/Exit System (EES) began to roll out across the EU.
+From 10th April 2026, the Entry/Exit System (EES) became fully operational across the EU.
 This new system applies to all non-EU nationals (including UK citizens).
 It replaces manual passport stamping with a digital record of when travellers enter and leave the Schengen area.

 What checks are being carried out at the border?